-NAU Platform Facilitates Shipments Of 255K Tonnes Cargo On ‘DHOWS’ Through Dubai Creek In 2020 - UrduPoint
+NAU Platform Facilitates Shipments Of 255K Tonnes Cargo On ‘dhows’ Through Dubai Creek In 2020 - UrduPoint

 - Home

-DUBAI (UrduPoint / Pakistan Point News - 6th Feb, 2021) “NAU by DP World”, a digital marketplace and an aggregator of cargo ‘dhows’, traditional wooden vessels, has achieved a shipping volume of more than 255,000 tonnes in 2020, with 1,762 dhows registered in the application.
+(UrduPoint / Pakistan Point News / WAM - 06th Feb, 2021) DUBAI, 6th February 2021 (WAM) - "NAU by DP World", a digital marketplace and an aggregator of cargo ‘dhows’, traditional wooden vessels, has achieved a shipping volume of more than 255,000 tonnes in 2020, with 1,762 dhows registered in the application.

 Launched officially in February 2020, NAU connects Dhow owners with traders allowing them to search, negotiate and book shipments.
 The platform represents a digital transformation of the traditional industry, effectively ushering in a new era of smart trade that DP World enables and promotes.